cisco/cisco-network-puppet-module/README.md

 ##### The `cisco_node_utils` Ruby Gem

 The [`cisco_node_utils`](https://rubygems.org/gems/cisco_node_utils) Ruby gem is a required component of the `ciscopuppet` module.
 This gem contains platform APIs for interfacing between Cisco CLI and Puppet resources.
-The gem can be automatically installed by Puppet agent by using the [`ciscopuppet::agent`](manifests/agent.pp) class, only in exceptional circumstances you should consider installing the dependencies manually.
+The gem can be automatically installed by Puppet agent by using the [`ciscopuppet::agent`](manifests/agent.pp) class.
+Automatic dependency installs are preferred; manual gem installs should be reserved for exceptional circumstances.

 ##### The `puppet-resource_api` Ruby Gem

 The [`puppet-resource_api`](https://rubygems.org/gems/puppet-resource_api) Ruby gem is a required component of the `ciscopuppet` module.
-The gem can be automatically installed by a Puppet agent by using the [`ciscopuppet::agent`](manifests/agent.pp) class, only in exceptional circumstances you should consider installing the dependencies manually.
+The gem can be automatically installed by a Puppet agent by using the [`ciscopuppet::agent`](manifests/agent.pp) class.
+Automatic dependency installs are preferred; manual gem installs should be reserved for exceptional circumstances.

 ##### Automatic Gem Install Using `ciscopuppet::agent`